resetius/lsystem/README.md

 # lsystem
 [L-System Fractal Generator](https://en.wikipedia.org/wiki/L-system)

 This program was inspired by [FractInt](http://fractint.oblivion.cz) pictures and written by me in 2008.
-Current version (2021) was rewritten in C language and cleaned up from old/unused/broken code.
+Current version (2021) was rewritten in C language and stripped of old/unused/broken code.

 # build
 ```